-Previously Ice Fish Farm has had permits to grow 6,000 tonnes of salmon and 5,000 tonnes of trout.
+Previously Fiskeldi has had permits to grow 6,000 tonnes of salmon and 5,000 tonnes of trout.
 The trout permit is being discontinued as there has not been any trout production in recent years.

 The extra volume allowance in Iceland increases the capacity of Midt-Norsk Havbruk’s parent company, NTS ASA, to almost 40,000 tonnes of salmon a year.